KubaBoi/CheeseFramework/README.md

 ## 3 Build

 Build is proccess which generates .metadata for your application.
-Build runs at start of application (it is pretty fast).
+Build runs at start of application (it is pretty fast) if is is in debug mode.
 Also build creates ```__init__.py``` files inside every directory of /src/.
-No need to care about those files, they will be rewriten every build according to actual source code.
+No need to care about those files, they will be overwriten every build according to actual source code.

 Building performs Cheeser.build() automatically.